Code-Institute-Submissions/Jamsey911-CI.PP1.Cader-arcade/README.md

 ### User Stories

 #### First-time User
-1. As a first time user, I want to know where the Arcade is lokated
+1. As a first time user, I want to know where the Arcade is located
 2. As a first time user, I want to know the events that take place
 3. As a first time user, I want to get a feel for the Arcade
 4. As a first time user, I want to get be able to ask a question if needed
+5. As a first time user, I want to make a booking

 #### Returning User
-5. As a returning user, I want to see what upcoming events are takeing place
+6. As a returning user, I want to sign up for upcoming events are takeing place
-6. As a returnign user, I want to know the opening times
+7. As a returnign user, I want to know the opening times
-7. As a returning user, I want to find a phone number to call for booking
+8. As a returning user, I want to find a phone number to call for booking
-8. As a returning user, I want to find an email to email the Arcade
+9. As a returning user, I want to find an email to email the Arcade
-9. As a returning user, I want to leave a comment, suggestion or message to the staff
+10. As a returning user, I want to leave a comment, suggestion or message to the staff
-10. As a returning user, I want to find the Arcade on social media
+11. As a returning user, I want to find the Arcade on social media
-11. As a returning user, I want to know if i have to book for a certain amount of people
+12. As a returning user, I want to know if i have to book for a certain amount of people
-12. As a returning user, I want to get directions to the Arcade
+13. As a returning user, I want to get directions to the Arcade

 #### Site Owner
-13. As the site owner, I want users to find news about upcoming events or changes in opening times
+14. As the site owner, I want users to find news about upcoming events or changes in opening times
-14. As the site owner, I want users to get to know the Arcade
+15. As the site owner, I want users to get to know the Arcade
-15. As the site owner, I want the users to be able to contact us
+16. As the site owner, I want the users to be able to contact us

 <!-- Day 2 -->
 ## Design